freenas/freenas-docs/userguide/system.rst

 ~~~~~~~~~~~~~~~~~~~~

 #ifdef freenas
-To see if any updates are available, make sure the desired train is
+Checking for updates by making sure the desired train is selected and
-selected and click the :guilabel:`Check Now` button.
-Any available
+clicking the :guilabel:`Check Now` button.
+Any available updates are
-updates are listed.
+listed.
 In the example shown in
 :numref:`Figure %s <review_updates_fig>`,
 the numbers which begin with a *#* represent the bug report number
 from
 `bugs.freenas.org <https://bugs.freenas.org>`__.
 Numbers which do not begin with a *#* represent a git commit.
 Click
-the :guilabel:`ChangeLog` hyperlink to open the log of changes in a
+the :guilabel:`ChangeLog` link to open the log of changes in a web
-web browser.
-Click the :guilabel:`ReleaseNotes` hyperlink to open the
+browser.
+Click the :guilabel:`ReleaseNotes` link to open the Release
-Release Notes in the browser.
+Notes in the browser.

 .. _review_updates_fig: